yyl35/elasticsearch_spl_parsed/README.md

 derived fields.

 split: Splits a JSON field's key into strings.

+exist: Filter the field where exists in document

 table: Displays the specified fields in tabular format.
 It allows you to choose and arrange the fields to be displayed in the output.